GrayCleric4/Final-Project/README.md

 Abstract: (summary of findings- What is the best neighborhood?
 How did you determine it?
 Brief summary of metrics) -decide what neighborhood is best - We decided that Squirrel Hill is the best overrall.
+It has a bunch of enjoyable restaurants, good properties, and low crime rates.
+It is a great place

--explain metrics - 20% scale in which the top 20% for a given dataset is a 5.
+-explain metrics - We used a 20% scale in which the top 20% for a given dataset is a 5.
 Total points possible for a given neighborhood with this system is 15 points across the 3 datasets.
+We decided that this would be a good metric because we felt like looking at the percentiles in 20% interv